iggual/Timeless/Intelligent_Universe_Reflections.md

 _Me:_

-Here's my realated second essay **The Eternal Now: Exploring the Nature of Time**
+Here's my realated second essay:

 ---

+# The Eternal Now: Exploring the Nature of Time

 ## Introduction
 Time is such an interesting topic actually.
 I remember as a kid I thought that nothing was more boring than thinking about time.
 Newton misled me with his theory of the perfectly flat timeline flow.
 And there are so many different possible ways to think about time.